Our Board Members

 Claire Burch, M.S. - Ph.D.
 Candidate | Department of Geography and Environmental Sustainability | University of Oklahoma

-Claire Burch is a Ph.D. candidate interested in environmental governance in renewable energy development as well as the role of the oil and gas sector in the energy transition.
+Claire Burch is a Ph.D. candidate interested in environmental permitting and planning of utility-scale wind and solar development.
 She received her M.S. in Environmental Sustainability in 2020 from the University of Oklahoma.
-She currently serves as a graduate research assistant and project manager for an NSF-funded research experience for teachers focused on sustainable energy engineering for empowering rural communities.
-In addition to her studies, Claire is an Assistant Scientist with Olsson in their Power Delivery division, where she assists in managing environmental studies and permitting requirements for renewable energy clients in Oklahoma.
-She is also an Energy and Environment Fellow for the Advanced Power Alliance.
+She currently teaches at OU and serves as a graduate research assistant and project manager for an NSF-funded research experience for teachers focused on sustainable energy engineering for empowering rural communities.
+In addition to her studies, Claire is an Assistant Scientist with Olsson in their Utility Environmental division, where she assists in managing environmental studies and permitting requirements for renewable energy clients in the Great Plains region.
+She also works with the Playa Lakes Joint Venture on their renewable energy collaborative, helping to build that program out.
 Claire began as a student board member for AGX in 2020 and transitioned to a full board member in 2021.
 Claire joined AGX because she felt the organization offered a unique opportunity for students to build their networks.

 |